spookyorange/spookyorange/README.md

-this is Spookyorange or Korkmaz ÇOLTU, whatever you wanna call.
+Hey!!, this is Spookyorange.

-I am a full-stack web developer.
+I am a developer.

 Reach me via e-mail : spookyorange@duck.com